TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 ### Creating Example Video

 This project comes with a 30 second video, project_video.mp4, shot from the dashboard of a car as it drives down the highway.
-Go ahead and view this video.
-Some of the frames from this video were used in the training process.
+Go ahead and view this videov ([project_video.mp4 on YouTube](https://youtu.be/_VHY2apFHvU)).
+Some of the frames from this video were used in the training process above.

 The first thing we will do is create a copy of this video, `input_video.mp4`, placing Time Magazine covers in the video as if they are traveling down the road with the rest of the traffic.
 In order to do this, switch back to the `yolov3_time_covers` directory,